 Scientific Director: Marc-Antoine Pérouse de Montclos

-A Doctor in Political Science at the University of Paris 8 and a researcher at the Institut de Recherche pour le Développement (IRD), Marc-Antoine Pérouse de Montclos graduated from the Institut d'Etudes Politiques de Paris (IEP), where he teaches.
+A Doctor in Political Science and a senior researcher at the Institut de Recherche pour le Développement (IRD), Marc-Antoine Pérouse de Montclos graduated from the Institut d'Etudes Politiques de Paris (IEP), where he used to teach.
 He lived several years in Nigeria, South Africa, and Kenya, where he studied forced migrations and specialized on armed conflicts in English-speaking Africa South of the Sahara.
 He has written several books, including Le Nigeria (1994), Violence et sécurité urbaines (1997), L'aide humanitaire, aide à la guerre ?
-(2001), Villes et violences en Afrique subsaharienne (2002), Diaspora et terrorisme (2003), Guerres d’aujourd’hui : les vérités qui dérangent (2007), Etats faibles et sécurité privée en Afrique noire (2008) and Les humanitaires dans la guerre (2013), La tragédie malienne (2013), Boko Haram: Islamism, Politics, Security, and the State in Nigeria (2014), Crises et migrations dans les pays du Sud (2015), Les ONG à l’épreuve de la critique (2016), Violence, statistics, and the politics of accounting for the dead (2016), Violence in Nigeria: A qualitative and quantitative analysis (2016), L’Afrique, nouvelle frontière du djihad ?
+(2001), Villes et violences en Afrique subsaharienne (2002), Diaspora et terrorisme (2003), Guerres d’aujourd’hui : les vérités qui dérangent (2007), Etats faibles et sécurité privée en Afrique noire (2008), Les humanitaires dans la guerre (2013), La tragédie malienne (2013), Boko Haram: Islamism, Politics, Security, and the State in Nigeria (2014), Crises et migrations dans les pays du Sud (2015), Les ONG à l’épreuve de la critique (2016), Violence, statistics, and the politics of accounting for the dead (2016), Violence in Nigeria: A qualitative and quantitative analysis (2016), L’Afrique, nouvelle frontière du djihad ?
 (2018) and Déconstruire la guerre (2018).

 Nigeria Watch Assistant Coordinator: Vitus Nwankwo Ukoji